 Stock photo licenses can be worth hundreds (or even thousands) of dollars depending on the photographer, the usage license and where it is sold (Gettyimages.com sells expensive stock photo licenses).

-With stock photo websites taking up to 50-85% commission and photographers getting only 15-50% payouts, making big money by selling stock photos is indeed a tough proposition.
+With stock photo websites taking up to 50-85% commission and photographers getting only 15-50% payouts, making big money by selling stock photos online is indeed a tough proposition.

 Getting started with stock photography: